KreshnikKelmendi/kraslight/SECURITY.md

 ### 1. Environment Variables

-Create a `.env.local` file in the `runway-frontend` directory with the following variables:
+Create a `.env.local` file in the `kraslight-frontend` directory with the following variables:

 ```env
 # Admin Authentication Credentials